 A pixel whose dark current is considerably higher than the average.
 The dark current for a hot pixel may also have a different temperature profile from the rest of the pixels.
 A hot pixel can generally be considered as part of the dark spectrum and can be correct by storing a background.
 As a result, a hot pixel is often not really a problem.
 An excessively hot pixel could be difficult to use if it saturates easily.
 In this case it is best to label it defective.
 A hot pixel will generally have higher dark noise associated with the higher dark current.

-Every Ocean Insight spectrometer has what is called an instrument response function, or IRF.
+Every Ocean Optics spectrometer has what is called an instrument response function, or IRF.
 The IRF characterizes how the spectrometer responds to light across its wavelength range.
 This response is far from uniform: a spectrometer will produce a different response (here defined as the number of Quick View mode counts produced for a fixed number of photons) at every pixel.
 The IRF is non-uniform because of the cumulative effects of optical inefficiencies in the light path.
-These include, but are not limited to the following wavelength dependent effects: attenuation of light in the fiber optic cable; absorbance of light by the mirrors; grating efficiency; and detector response.
-The IRF for each spectrometer is unique, and cannot really be measured.
+These include but are not limited to the following wavelength dependent effects: attenuation of light in the fiber optic cable; absorbance of light by the mirrors; grating efficiency; and detector response.
+The IRF for each spectrometer is unique and cannot really be measured.
 However, it is possible to compensate for the IRF.
 The two common corrections are relative irradiance and absolute irradiance calculations.

 Integration time is the length of time that the detector is allowed to collect photons before passing the accumulated charge to the A/D converter for processing.
 The minimum integration time is the shortest integration time the device supports and is dependent on how fast the detector can read out all of the pixel information.
 Integration time should not be confused with data transfer speed.